On this page |

 Warning

-Do not modify the work item in the custom hash function, and do not store the work item in a global variable and then try to access it outside of the scope of the function.
+Do not modify the work item in the custom stat function, and do not store the work item in a global variable and then try to access it outside of the scope of the function.
 This is invalid.